 PEG = polyethylene glycol, another suitable excipient.

-If you give smokers one option when supplying an e-cigarette and refill system as an alternative to smoking, the success rate for 100% conversion and retention at 12 months measured by clinical trials is as low as 10% at 12 months (90% of the participants relapse to smoking).
+If you give smokers one option when supplying an e-cigarette and refill system as an alternative to smoking, the success rate for 100% conversion and retention at 12 months measured by clinical trials is as low as 10% (90% of the participants relapse to smoking).
 If a very limited range of options is presented, the success rate can rise to around 30%.
-In contrast, if an expert mentor provides support, using the full range of e-cigarette and refill products that are actually available, a success rate as high as 75% is reported anecdotally (apparently such methods cannot be used in clinical trials, which must use one hardware and one or two refill products, and therefore cannot measure the proper range of real-world results).
+In contrast, if an expert mentor provides support, using the full range of e-cigarette and refill products that are actually available, a success rate as high as 75% is reported anecdotally.
+A success rate this high normally requires a family / friends / work colleague environment, as constant expert advice is needed.

 An ecig can be used in 'cigar mode' if required - this means to draw into the mouth, and expel from the mouth or the mouth and nose.
 Inhalation is not required if the refill nicotine strength is sufficiently high, because much of the nicotine absorption from e-cigarette use, unlike cigarette use, is through the buccal and nasal membranes (mouth and nose) as well as the lungs.
 Therefore, provided that the refill strength is sufficiently strong, and perhaps if the user has previously-existing lung issues such as COPD, there may not be a need to inhale (although of course inhalation works better to replicate the satisfaction of cigarette smoking, together with full nicotine delivery).
 At any rate, cigar smokers are well-served by this method - as long as the refill strength is sufficient.
 With some hardware, the refill may need to be as high as 45mg strength (4.5%).
 We have seen users employ up to 60mg strength (60 mg/ml or 6% nicotine content) in order to avoid both over-use and relapse to smoking.

 We still use the term 'VG' or vegetable glycerine as a general term for glycerines suitable for vaping, though strictly speaking it is now incorrect.
 Originally, glycerine was only available from two source feedstocks: animal or vegetable, and the vegetable form was preferable.
 Now there are multiple types, and the best choice is a fully-synthetic form such as Dow Optim, since it avoids (in theory) all allergy or toxicity issues due to its synthetic derivation and purity.